89165348266/hw1/README.md

 ##### What I don't like
 I personally find describing myself in a way I did just now as a really tiresome activity.
 ###### Some more information
-By the way you can look at [me](https://vk.com/timonleonov) in VK, and finally I'm sending to you my wonderful picture.
+By the way you can look at [me](https://vk.com/timonleonov) in VK, where we can get acquianted.